 A. Appointment of Special Prosecutors, Attorneys Pro-Tem and Appointed Prosecutor offices

 i.
-If the court approves the appointment of a special prosecutor or an appointed prosecutors office in any criminal case, the appointment shall pay $75 (seventy-five) dollars per hour to the special prosecutor, attorney pro-tem or appointed prosecutors office.
+If the court approves the appointment of a special prosecutor or an appointed prosecutors office in any criminal case, the appointment shall pay $100 (one hundred) dollars per hour to the special prosecutor, attorney pro-tem or appointed prosecutors office.
 The administrative District Judge may at his/her discretion approve expenses for these appointments and may include but are not limited to: private investigators, expert witness, general expenses, etc. A special prosecutor, Attorney Pro-Tem or appointed prosecutors office, should first obtain authorization from the administrative District Judge on any additional expenses that are necessary in the case that exceed $5,000 (five thousand dollars).

 ii.
 Special prosecutors, attorney pro-tem or an appointed prosecutors office shall submit their detailed bill of all hours and expenses incurred to the Administrative District Judge for approval of payment, after the disposition of the case.
 The Administrative District Judge may review the bill and request further clarification or a more detailed bill if necessary.

 B. Payment of Appointed Counsel and the Regional Public Defenders Office on Capital Cases

 i.
 Due to the complexity of Capital Felony cases, payment to appointed Counsel or to the Regional Public Defender Office or other appointed prosecutor or appointed prosecutors office will be determined by the Administrative District Judge.
 In all Capital Felony cases payments to appointed attorneys or the Regional Public Defenders office shall not be less than $100 per hour, plus reasonable and necessary expenses, if applicable.